shireenf-ibm/stackrox/roxctl/connectivity-diff/README.md

 ### Understanding the output
+Each line in the output represents an allowed connection that has been added/removed/changed on `dir2` with respect to `dir1`.

 ## Parameters

 The output can be redirected to a file by using `--output-file` parameter.

-The output format can be set by using the --output-format parameter.
-Supported output formats: txt, md, csv.
+The output format can be set by using the `--output-format` parameter.
+Supported output formats: `txt, md, csv`.

-When running in a CI pipeline, roxctl connectivity-diff may benefit from the --fail option that stops the processing on the first encountered error.
+When running in a CI pipeline, roxctl `connectivity-diff` may benefit from the `--fail` option that stops the processing on the first encountered error.

-Using the --strict parameter produces an error "there were errors during execution" if any warnings appeared during the processing.
-Note that the combination of --strict and --fail will not stop on the first warning, as the interpretation of warnings as errors happens at the end of execution.
+Using the `--strict` parameter produces an error "there were errors during execution" if any warnings appeared during the processing.
+Note that the combination of `--strict` and `--fail` will not stop on the first warning, as the interpretation of warnings as errors happens at the end of execution.